igorseabra4/HeroesPowerPlant/README.md

 # Heroes Power Plant
-Heroes Power Plant is a level editor for Sonic Heroes and Shadow the Hedgehog created in Microsoft Visual Studio using C# with SharpDX as a Direct3D wrapper (it requires DirectX 11).
-It uses my RenderWareFile library, whose source code is also available here on GitHub.
+Heroes Power Plant is a level editor for Sonic Heroes and Shadow the Hedgehog created in Microsoft Visual Studio using C# with SharpDX as a Direct3D wrapper.
+It requires .NET Framework 4.7.2 and DirectX 11 (feature level 11.0) to run.

 Editors included:
 *  Level Editor (for Sonic Heroes (PC, XBOX, GameCube) and Shadow the Hedgehog (XBOX, GameCube))